canmogol/FatJar/README.md

 # FatJar
-FatJar simple API to quick prototyping and portable web services
+FatJar simple API to quick prototyping and portable web services.
+See **WebTester** test class for examples.

-please see the fatjar.test.WebTester class for detailed examples, also check the interfaces **HttpClient**, **JSON** and **Server** under **fatjar** package, added a sample **MyEntity** class under fatjar.sample package as DB operations sample
+Please see the fatjar.test.WebTester class for detailed examples, also check the interfaces **HttpClient**, **JSON** and **Server** under **fatjar** package, added a sample **MyEntity** class under fatjar.sample package as DB operations sample

+Please find the swagger.yaml file as an example for service documentation

 to create and start the server
 ```